Testing and screening

 Contact information: Phone: 09 263 0790 | Fax: 09 263 0539 | Physical location: Unit B6-459 Roscommon Road, Manukau.

 BreastScreen Aotearoa (BSA) is a national breast screening programme that checks women for early breast cancer.
-This programme includes two yearly screening mammograms to eligible women aged 45-69 years.
+This programme includes two-yearly screening mammograms to eligible women aged 45-69 years.
 Breast cancer is the most common cancer in New Zealand and affects nearly one in every ten women.
-Early detection and treatment has the best chance of success.
+Early detection and treatment have the best chance of success.